ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Self-complacency is fatal to progress.
+> The more light you allow within you, the brighter the world you live in will be.
 >
-> - Margaret Sangster
+> - Shakti Gawain
 <!-- END_JOKE_SECTION -->